Upside Down Tattoos

 An upside-down tattoo is something that’s been orientated to be “facing you”.
-This is most prominent in tattoos on the wrist area or forearm area.
+This idea of upside-down tattoos is more prominent in tattoos on the wrist area or forearm area.

-If you bought a t-shirt because you liked the design on it, would you put it on upside so you can see it?
+If you bought a t-shirt because you liked the design on it, would you put it upside down so you can see it?
 Probably not, so why do the same with a tattoo?

 After all, here's what a tattoo does: all else aside, it transforms your body, it’s something that gives you confidence.
 After a while, you stop noticing the tattoo as much -- it sort of blends into your body -- but other people see it whether it's "personal" to you or not.